 - Aboriginal joint venture, business and economic development planning;

 - Coordination of Band involvement in Tribal and private sector initiatives; and,

 Many people will recognize her through her work as a columnist for Kahtou Newspaper… the Voice of BC’s First Nations for five years, as well as her numerous public speaking engagements nationally and internationally, and was a columnist in the Indigenous Business Magazine.
 She has also authored papers on “Aboriginal Cultural Tourism – Traditions and Marketing” (for a Canadian Heritage national conference event called “Destinations”), Aboriginal authenticity and accreditation branding for international hallmark events, “Aboriginal Independent Power Production in BC” and “Water Used to be Free” (a paper on environmental sustainability).

 In September 1998, she was the cover story of the first issue of Realm, a magazine for Canada’s entrepreneurial youth, and in September 2001 there was a follow-up story on her.
 In 2001, Beverley was a finalist for the Vancouver YWCA Women of Distinction Awards – Entrepreneur / Innovator Award.

-Beverley has also served on the boards of Tourism British Columbia, Leadership Vancouver, and the Big Sisters of Lower Mainland First Nations Mentoring Program Committe, and Routes to Learning Canada.
+Beverley has also served on the boards of Tourism British Columbia, Leadership Vancouver, and the Big Sisters of Lower Mainland First Nations Mentoring Program Committee, and Routes to Learning Canada.
 Other past boards include the Vancouver Aquarium, BC Wine Institute, BC Energy Council, BC Public Interest Advocacy Centre, and the Native Economic Development Advisory Board.
-O’Neil was also co-founder of the Aboriginal Business Club (a Vancouver based club founded to promote network development amongst Aboriginal people and agencies who do business in the Aboriginal community).
+O’Neil was also co-founder of the Aboriginal Business Club (this was a Vancouver-based club founded to promote network development amongst Aboriginal people and agencies who do business in the Aboriginal community).